KyleS22/KylesAlgorithmCrate/README.md

    - [ ] 2D Voronoi Diagrams for points
    - [ ] 2D Voronoi Diagrams for line segments
    - [ ] 2D Farthest Point Voronoi Diagram
+   - [ ] Delaunay Triangulation of a set of Points

    ## References